forcedotcom/salesforcedx-vscode/contributing/publishing.md

 One of the members of [Doc Maintainers](https://github.com/orgs/forcedotcom/teams/doc-maintainers/members) will review the changelog and make any changes to the release branch.
 A pull request will be opened against the release branch with updates to be included.

+## Compare Changes in the Release

+When verifying the release, verify that it contains changes.
+One can see the changes in GitHub using an URL to diff the changes between releases, with an URl in the format of https://github.com/forcedotcom/salesforcedx-vscode/compare/release/v57.7.0...release/v57.8.0.

+If no substantial changes were made the previous week, the the release will be skipped.

 ## Merging the Release Branch into Main

 After the change log has been approved and merged into your release branch, it's time to prepare the `main` branch with the new changes for the publish.
 A GitHub Action workflow is executed to merge the release branch.
 We are specifically using the rebase strategy because we want all the commits from our release branch to be applied on top of the commits in the `main` branch.